tokenandfriends/g2i-react-web-test/README.md

 ### `npm install`
 ### `npm start`

+Then open your favorite browser and go to [http://localhost:3000]

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).